pwitvoet/mess/readme.md

 ## How to use MESS
 ### Macro entities
 Almost everything in MESS involves templates.
-They can be created with the following entities (for more detailed information, see [macro entities.md](macro%20entities.md)):
+A template can be a separate map, or it can be created with the following entities (for more detailed information, see [macro entities.md](macro%20entities.md)):

 - **macro\_template** - Anything inside the bounding box of this entity becomes part of a template.
 Templates are removed from the map, but instances can then be created in various other places by other macro entities.
 - **macro\_remove\_if** - Used inside templates.
 When an instance of a template is created, anything inside the bounding box of this entity is excluded from that instance if the removal condition is true.